 - Automation: Machine learning makes it easier to automate specific tasks with greater success.
 These tasks can be many things, including flagging suspicious network traffic and using chatbots to solve customer service issues.

 - Versatility: You can use machine learning to boost efficiency and improve your decision-making process, regardless of the industry you work in.

-Of course, machine learning also has its challenges –– and one of the most common issues is data acquisition.
-Machine learning needs to be fed quality data to improve its performance.
+Of course, it has its challenges –– and one of the most common issues is data acquisition.
+It needs to be fed quality data to improve its performance.
 If you give your learning models incorrect data, they’ll perform poorly.

 To put it simply, machine learning is a form of artificial intelligence that learns through data and algorithms.
 Those algorithms look for patterns in data, then use those patterns to learn how to make decisions and predictions.

 Machine learning applications (also known as learning models) are designed to emulate the human learning experience.
 They gradually learn which actions to perform in specific scenarios, and they improve with experience and access to more data.

 What makes machine learning special is how learning models understand how to respond in different scenarios without human intervention.
 One could argue they program themselves based on their experiences and the data they’re given.